MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 |Project |   **Delete and restore work items**|
 |Project |   **Permanently delete work items**|

 Users with Basic access have full access to all features.
 Users with Stakeholder access are limited to certain features.
-To learn more about work tracking permissions and feature access, see [Permissions and access for work tracking](../../organizations/security/permissions-access-work-tracking.md) and [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).
+For more information, see [Set permissions and access for work tracking](../../organizations/security/set-permissions-access-work-tracking.md) and [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

 ## Next steps